AJ-Carp/Company-Funds-and-Layoffs-Project/README.md

 Here's the breakdown:
 - The companies are grouped together, showing the sum of all funds for each company.
 - The legend on the right tells us the industry each company is part of.
-- Netflix takes the lead with more then 3 times the funds the runner up had!
+- Netflix takes the lead with more than 3 times the funds the runner up had!
 - Unsurprisingly, Netflix is considered part of the media industry.
-- I must investigate futher!
+- I must investigate further!

-### 3. What percent does this leading company make up of it industries total funds raised?
+### 3. What percent does this leading company make up of its industries total funds raised?

 ```sql